elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- {: .pr} A gulf of sobs, a hurricane of raucousness, vociferations, a forest of errors, prohibitions, rites, clumsiness, lies, exasperation, no fruits, no fruits, harpies, harpies, bushes of dried souls.
+- {: .pr} A chasm of sobs, a hurricane of raucousness, vociferations, a forest of errors, prohibitions, rites, clumsiness, lies, exasperation, no fruits, no fruits, harpies, harpies, bushes of dried souls.

 - {:.sp} The Man Reciter.

-- A desert of concrete, camphor, steel, shavings, disinfected marsh
+- A desert of concrete, of camphor, of steel, of shavings, of disinfected swamp
-- {:.pr} a heavy place mined with eyes of flame and mushroom, a perversion of steel
+- {:.pr} a burdensome place, worn down with eyes of flame and mushroom, a perversion of steel
 - {:.pr} of rape, torture, spasm, collapse, slaughter, a mad greyhound,
-- {:.pr} a low thunder, a frenzied spit on the chemical sun, a distressed ocean through the narrow gully of catechism, of a sneeze.
+- {:.pr} a low thunder, a frenetic spit on the chemical sun, an ocean in the distresses of a narrow gully of catechism of sneezing.

 - {:.sp} The Woman Reciter.